Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 Overview and Background

-We are collecting feedback from different workshop and schools around the world that are already using Otto in their classroom and depending of the openness of this educational places we want to publish as well, some people are teaching electronics explaining the connections with Fritzing and the physics behind, other code with Arduino then publish Github, other to create open source APPs in app inventor, other how to design 3d models accessories for Otto with tinkerCAD or Fusion 360, how to use 3D printers and so on.
+We are collecting feedback from different workshop and schools around the world that are already using Otto in their classroom and depending of the openness of this educational places we want to publish as well, some people are teaching electronics explaining the connections with Fritzing and the physics behind, other code with Arduino then publish Github, other to create open source APPs in app inventor, others how to customize with arts & crafts, other how to design 3d models accessories for Otto with tinkerCAD or Fusion 360, how to use 3D printers and so on.

 If you are interested to give feedback around this please message me ;)